Prasophyllum keltonii: Description

 Prasophyllum keltonii is a terrestrial, perennial, deciduous, herb with an underground tuber and a single bright green, tube-shaped leaf 200-350 mm long and 3-5 mm wide.
 The free part of the leaf is 80-150 mm long.
 Between twelve and twenty two flowers are arranged along a flowering stem 50-90 mm long.
 The flowers are green, brownish-red or purplish and as with others in the genus, are inverted so that the labellum is above the column rather than below it.
 The dorsal sepal is egg-shaped to lance-shaped, about 8 mm long, 4 mm wide, turns downwards and has three darker stripes.
 The lateral sepals are linear to lance-shaped, 8-10 mm long, about 2 mm wide and free from each other.
 The petals are linear to lance-shaped, 7-8.5 mm long, about 1 mm wide and curve forwards near their tips.
 The labellum is lance-shaped to egg-shaped, about 7 mm long, 4-5 mm wide and turns upwards near its middle.
 The edges of the labellum are smooth and there is a broad, green to reddish callus in its centre.
 Flowering occurs in December and January.

 Taxonomy and naming

 Prasophyllum keltonii was first formally described in 2007 by David Jones and the description was published in The Orchadian from a specimen collected on McPhersons Plain in the Bago State Forest near Blowering.
-The specific epithet (keltonii) honours Peter Branwhite, one of the collectors of the type specimen.
+The specific epithet (keltonii) honours James Edward Kelton, high country conservationist.